dcefram/iresize/README.md

 |`--width`|`-W`|Define the width we should resize the image(s) to.|Keep aspect ratio|
 |`--watch`|<none>|Watch directory and auto convert files if new files are added|Keep aspect ratio|

-`--watch` flag is not yet supported.
-I'll get into this next po :D

 ## Contributing

 1. Fork it (<https://github.com/dcefram/img-resize/fork>)